Almost-automorphisms of trees, cloning systems and finiteness properties: Introduction

 \begin{main:good_H} Let $G\le \Aut(\tree_d)$ be self-similar and suppose there exists $H\le G$ such that $H$ is nuclear in $G$ (see Definition~\ref{def:nuclear}) and $A$-coarsely self-similar (see Definition~\ref{def:Acss}), and $(H,A)$ is orderly (see Definition~\ref{def:orderly}) for some finite $A\subseteq V_d\cap\Aut(\tree_d)$.
 If $H$ is of type $\F_\infty$ then so is $V_d(G)$. \end{main:good_H}

-One of our main motivations here is that, since the $V_d(G)$ are often (virtually) simple (for a precise statement see \cite[Theorems~9.11 and~9.14]{nekrashevych04}), it is a pleasant surprise that $\Thomp{S_*\wr G}$ is isomorphic to $V_d(G)$, seeing as previous examples of Thompson groups arising from cloning systems tended to not be (virtually) simple (see Remark~\ref{rmk:no_quotient}).
-It is still an open problem to find examples in the world of Thompson groups of simple groups of type $\F_n$ but not $\F_{n+1}$, for $n\ge 2$.
-Since there is some machinery in place to determine precise finiteness properties of Thompson groups arising from cloning systems (see for example \cite[Theorem~8.28]{witzel14}), it seems possible that certain $V_d(G)$ could provide such examples in the future.
+One of our main motivations here is that, since the $V_d(G)$ are often (virtually) simple (for a precise statement see \cite[Theorems~9.11 and~9.14]{nekrashevych04}), it is a pleasant surprise that $\Thomp{S_*\wr G}$ is isomorphic to $V_d(G)$, seeing as previous examples of Thompson groups arising from cloning systems tended to not be (virtually) simple.
+When the present paper was written it was still an open problem to find examples in the world of Thompson groups of simple groups of type $\F_n$ but not $\F_{n+1}$, for $n\ge 2$.
+After this paper was written, this problem was solved by the authors together with Stefan Witzel in \cite{skipper19}

 This paper is organized as follows.
 First we establish our groups of interest in Section~\ref{sec:groups}.
 In Section~\ref{sec:cloning} we define $d$-ary cloning systems and prove that $\AAut(\tree_d)$ and the $V_d(G)$ all arise from such structures.
 In Sections~\ref{sec:large_cpx} and~\ref{sec:stein}, which are quite technical, we discuss complexes on which these groups act and find some conditions under which $V_d(G)$ is of type $\F_\infty$.
 Finally, we discuss our examples of particular interest in Section~\ref{sec:ex}.